cap-js/docs/cds/cdl.md

 type EmailAddress : { kind:String; address:String; }
 ```

-> Note: Keywords `many` and `array of` are mere syntax variants with identical semantics and implementations.
+> Keywords `many` and `array of` are mere syntax variants with identical semantics and implementations.

 When deployed to SQL databases, such fields are mapped to [LargeString](types) columns and the data is stored denormalized as JSON array.
 With OData V4, arrayed types are rendered as `Collection` in the EDM(X).